ELedlow-Studios/Super-ELedlow-Bros/.github/README.md

 ## Licenses

 - This work is licensed under the CC BY-NC 4.0.
-License due to its usage of Web-Breakout content.
+License.

-For more information, please see `LICENSE.md` in the `public` directory.
+- Web-Breakout content in this project is under All Rights Reserved and is © 2024 of Breakout-X